 Rotten Tomatoes = 98 / 85

 A relief crew lands on Altair-4 only to discover that only one member of the original mission is left along with his daughter, now grown up.
 Then some invisible creature begins attacking them.
 A landmark production in Sci Fi with special effects and eye candy that's still exquisite to watch despite being dated.
 The social moors of the '50's are blatantly included but comes off more now as comedy relief than accepted behavior.
-The story is complex and scientific that both the average viewer and hardcore sci fi fan can appreciate.
+The story is complex, scientific and easily appreciated by both the average viewer and hardcore sci fi fan.

 Blood: The Last Vampire

 Rotten Tomatoes = 25 / 33

 A vampiress assassin hunts a major demon who killed her father.
 Simplistic action story with lots of swordplay and characters that were a bit deeper than you'd expect.
 The action was rather sloppy making the viewer confused as to exactly what they're looking at most of the time.
 The CGI is blatantly laughable and includes copious amounts of globular blood that just looks silly.
 Despite all that, I was entertained and at no point did I have the urge to turn it off.
 I guess that's a good thing.

 Personal = 7.4 Updated Nov 5, 2019